psx-spx/psx-spx.github.io/docs/graphicsprocessingunitgpu.md

 So each vertex data can be seen as the following set of words:
 ```
 Color      xxBBGGRR               - optional, only present for gouraud shading
 Vertex     YYYYXXXX               - required, two signed 16 bits values
-UV         ClutUUVV    - optional, only present for textured polygons
+UV         ClutUUVV or PageUUVV   - optional, only present for textured polygons
 ```

+The upper 16 bits of the first two UV words contain extra information.
+The first word holds the [Clut index](#clut-attribute-color-lookup-table-aka-palette).
+The second word contains [texture page information](#texpage-attribute-parameter-for-textured-polygons-commands).
-The Clut index is only relevant for the first vertex seen in the stream of data.
-Any further Clut index ought to be set to 0.
+Any further clut/page bits should be set to 0.

 So for example, a solid flat blue triangle of coordinate (10, 20), (30, 40), (50, 60)
 will be drawn using the following draw call data: